connxio/docs/docs/integrations/transformation/batching.md

 > 2300 messages are present in the bucket.
 The interval fires.
 Three files are created, the first and second file contains 1000 batched messages, the third file contains 300 messages.

-This limitation is in place for a number of reasons, the first being that we want to force users to not create files too big for CX to handle.
+This limitation is in place for a number of reasons, the first being that we want to force users to not create files too big for Connxio to handle.
 The seconds reason is that each batch is given its own set of resources and currently these resources have their limit set to not create files that will overwhelm external and internal systems.
 We do have future plans to support large files above 100mb, contact us for more information.

 ## Creating batching code components